gregsowell/alp-documentation/README.md

 ## Contact Information

-For further assistance, please contact our support team at support@ascenderledgerpro.com or visit our [Support Page](support.md).
+For further assistance, please contact our support team at xxx or visit our [Support Page](support.md).